govind516/journalApp/README.md

 - Every journal entry is analyzed for sentiment based on predefined rules.
 - Weekly sentiment summaries are sent to users via Kafka or email.

-### API Integrations

-- **Weather API**: Fetch weather data based on user's location.
-- **Quote API**: Get inspirational quotes for the user.

 ## Scheduled Tasks

 - Weekly, a scheduled task runs to analyze user sentiments for the last 7 days and sends an email or Kafka message.

 ## Contributing

-Feel free to fork this project and submit pull requests.
+Feel free to fork out this project and submit pull requests.
 Please ensure your contributions follow the project's coding style and that tests are included for new features.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

----

-You can customize the sections according to your app's features, configurations, and other details.